ablazleon/udagram_microservices/README.md

 - [x] ***Use a reverse proxy to direct requests to the appropriate backend***: Screenshot of Kubernetes services shows a reverse proxy

-It is showed the serverse proxy.
+It is showed the reverse proxy.

 ![Reverse proxy](https://github.com/ablazleon/udagram_microservices/blob/master/screenshots/nginex-reverserpoxy.png)